Flamitsu/debloat-firmware/README.md

 - Faster downloads when updating linux-firmware
 - Less disk space used (especially on small SSDs or embedded systems)
-- Less CPU usage when decompressing/installing large firmware archives
+- Less CPU usage when decompressing/installing linux-firmware package

 ---